-Because EPA has not provided a science-based, reasoned explanation for these changes, EPA should withdraw these draft revised unreasonable risk determinations, and should correct the scientific and procedural errors in them.
+Because EPA has not provided a science-based, reasoned explanation for these changes, EPA should withdraw the draft revised unreasonable risk determination, and should correct the scientific and procedural errors in it.
 In addition, EPA should provide an opportunity for public comment on the whole chemical and no PPE policy decisions before applying these changes to any other chemical substances.

 II.
-EPA's changes to key language in these risk determinations makes EPA's whole chemical approach more arbitrary in its application and gives EPA greater ability to broaden the conditions of use it can use to justify its whole chemical approach.
+EPA's changes to key language in the risk determination make EPA's whole chemical approach more arbitrary in its application and gives EPA greater ability to broaden the conditions of use it can use to justify its whole chemical approach.